riot-ci/RIOT/staging/README.md

 - non-trivial changes SHOULD be ACK'ed by a module's maintainer(s)
 - PR's to staging/ are labeled with "staging"
 - PR's changing both staging and main tree code are *not* labeled "staging"
+- each staging module has a README.md as described below

 ## Procedures